You are here

 Develop specialised media skills and learn to understand and interpret complex global issues with a double degree in international studies and communication and media.

-Throughout your international studies degree, you will analyse national and global issues, learn about the forces shaping the modern world and the theories that underpin our understanding of important global issues.
-Students are encouraged to undertake study abroad to further expand their skills.
+Throughout the Bachelor of International Studies, you will analyse national and global issues, learn about the forces shaping the modern world and the theories that underpin our understanding of important global issues.
+Students are encouraged to study abroad to further expand their skills.

 See the course handbook for more information.